 In-house Medical Clinic

 We have established a clinic in our Tokyo Head Office and a medical treatment room in the Osaka Office.
 The clinic in the Tokyo Head Office covers a diverse range of specialist areas, including internal medicine, surgery, ophthalmology, E.N.T. and radiology, and is equipped to provide medical consultations for employees.
-It also provides comprehensive medical examination and medical check-ups for employees who are about to travel overseas or have returned from overseas assignments, as well as inoculations.
-Consultant physicians are assigned to each domestic office in Japan to provide health management for employees working in those locations.
+It also provides comprehensive medical examinations and medical check-ups for employees who are about to travel overseas or have returned from overseas assignments, as well as inoculations.
+Consultant physicians are assigned to each office in Japan to provide health management for employees working in those locations.

 Examinations at the Tokyo Head Office Medical Clinic